azizbarank/California-Infectious-Diseases-Analysis/README.md

 ### Project Questions:
 * What are the most common diseases in terms of rate (between 2001-2022)?
 * What is the trend of mean rates of diseases by year?
-* What are the trends of each disease over the years?
+* What are the trends of each disease (top 10) over the years?
-* How is the distribution of incidence of diseases by gender?
+* How is the distribution of incidence of diseases (top 10) by gender?
-* What is the distribution of diseases by county and year?
+* What is the distribution of diseases by county (top 20) and year?

 ## Dataset & Methods